Abdul-WriteCodes/GOALPANION/README.md

 ---

-### Key Features
+### Key Features and How it Works

 #### 🎯 Goal-Oriented Planning
 - Supports multiple academic goal types:
   - **Exams**
   - **Assignments**
   - **Dissertations / Theses**
-- Converts high-level goals into **clear, actionable milestones**
+- Accept high-level goals and transform them into **clear, actionable four milestones and 5 substacks**  taking into account:
-- Plans account for user constraints to ensure feasibility

-#### ⏱️ Constraint-Aware Planning
-- Explicitly accounts for:
-  - Daily hours available
+	- Daily hours the user can commit to the goal
-  - Skill level (Novice / Intermediate / Expert)
+	- Skill level (Novice / Intermediate / Expert) of the user in completing the goal
-  - Fixed deadlines
+	- Fixed deadlines  under which the goal is to be achieved
-- Produces **realistic and achievable plans**
+- Produces **realistic and achievable plans with guidance on what to do based on four milestones and five different sub-tasks per milestone**

-#### 🔁 Progress-Aware Adaptation
-- Track progress through interactive sliders:
+- Track and optimizes plans based on user progress on goal milestones and sub-tasks
-  - *Not started* → 0%
-  - *In progress* → 1–99%
-  - *Completed* → 100%
-- LLM dynamically:
-  - Updates remaining steps
-  - Adjusts schedules
-  - Recommends optimization strategies
+- Produces adaptive and context-aware plans based on user progress on milestone and sub-tasks
+- Analyse behavioural risks and alerts users on implication on deadlines
-  - Suggests relevant resources
+- Suggests strategies and relevant academic resources to achieve the goal

 #### 🧑‍🤝‍🧑 Human-in-the-Loop UI
 - Built with **Streamlit** for interactive planning